yulolimum/trellosnap/README.md

 ###### 01-15-15

 Added functionality to the edit view.
-It now get's populated with the image.
+It now gets populated with the captured image.
 Started work on adding the annotations functionality.

 ![http://clrsight.co/yg/011615-p2xgu.jpg?+](http://clrsight.co/yg/011615-p2xgu.jpg?+)